-We performed the retrospect analysis to understand the impact of including the updated data on the CPUE standardization.
-The analysis was conducted by removing the data from 2019 to 2012.
-The results indicated that the influence of including the updated data on the CPUE standardization was negligible for Area E. On the other Area W, applying updated data into CPUE standardization changed the standardized CPUE series slightly, however, the pattern of the CPUE trends remained similar (Fig. 18).
+The retrospect analysis was conducted to understand the influence while using the updated data on the CPUE standardization.
+The analysis was performed by removing the data from 2020 to 2012.
+The results indicated that the influence of including the updated data on the CPUE standardization was negligible for Area E. However, for the Area W, applying updated data into CPUE standardization changed the standardized CPUE series slightly, however, the pattern of the CPUE trends remained similar variation patterns (Fig. 18).